-Small and medium-sized
+Small and medium-sized An audit firm other than large-sized and mid-tier audit firms attestation services for financial documents etc. that are disclosed domestically within Japan listed companies. etc. in the most recent fiscal year

-An audit firm other than large-sized and mid-tier audit firms audit firm attestation services for financial documents etc. that are disclosed domestically within Japan
+Foreign audit firm An audit firm that is based on a foreign country but provides audit and

-Foreign audit firm An audit firm that is based on a foreign country but provides audit and refers to companies that are listed on a financial instruments exchanges
+Large audit firm An audit firm that provided audit and attestation services to more than 100 refers to companies that are listed on a financial instruments exchanges